 Who doesn’t love a good gathering of the team?
 When used effectively, team meetings, or staff meetings, can be a great way to build relationships, collaborate, share updates, and drive alignment across teams.
 The problem is teams are big, time is precious, and far too often the response to a problem is let’s get the team together to discuss.

 Team meetings suffer a lot of the same issues as status update meetings - they’re very often overscheduled, not oriented around making decisions, and easily become duplicative across areas of the organization.
-And with the average professional attending 25.6 meetings a week, or over 21 hours in meetings, it’s clear that meetings are overwhelming the workweek and organizations have to get their meeting load back in check.
+And with the average professional attending 25.6 meetings a week, or over 21 hours in meetings, and averaging only 2.24 hours a day on productive task work, it’s clear that meetings are overwhelming the workweek and organizations have to get their meeting load back in check.

 In this post, find out the top 6 best practices for scheduling and organizing productive team meetings, and the most common types of team meetings across a busy organization.